PROFILE

 remains a major beneficiary of U.S. assistance

-Growth and Opportunity Act (AGOA) has been
+for the African Growth and Opportunity Act (AGOA)

-withdrawn, following the political impasse
+has been withdrawn, following the political

-resulting from the 2002 rebellion.
+impasse resulting from the 2002 rebellion.

 The U.S. and Cote d'Ivoire maintain an active